Babel-Snake/vinagent-backend/docs/API_SPEC.md

 * `type`: filter by type (`ADDRESS_CHANGE`, `GENERAL_QUERY`, ...).
 * `page`: page number (default `1`).
 * `pageSize`: items per page (default `20`, max `100`).
+* `assignedToMe`: boolean (`true`) to filter tasks assigned to the current user (only relevant for managers/admins; staff always limited to their tasks or unassigned).

 **Headers**